- 59 years old

 RECENT INFO ABOUT BILL AND HIS WORK:

-• NEW: Januay, 2014: An impressive volume of articles dedicated to the legacy of William Freudenburg, edited by Susan Maret, was published in the Journal of Research in Social Problems and Public Policy, Volume 21, titled: William R. Freudenburg, A Life in Social Research (ISBN: 978-1-78190-734-4).
-Visit Emerald Publishing to review the table of contents or to purchase a copy.
+• Januay, 2014: An impressive volume of articles dedicated to the legacy of William Freudenburg was published in the Journal of Research in Social Problems and Public Policy.
+Volume 21 is titled: William R. Freudenburg, A Life in Social Research (ISBN: 978-1-78190-734-4).
+One essay is titled: The Sociological Imagination Personified: Reflections on the LiFe, Scholarly Contributions, and Professional Accomplishments of William R. Freudenburg. by Riley E. Dunlap.
+Visit Emerald Publishing to access, review and/or purchase a copy.

 • April 2012: Journal of Environmental Studies and Science (JESS) recently released a special issue (Volume 2, Number 1/March 2012), "The Legacy of William R. Freudenburg," dedicated Bill's lifelong work.
 Access this volume and associated articles about Bill by clicking here.